Victorian Disability Sport & Recreation Awards

 It is an opportunity to celebrate the athletes, volunteers, officials, administrators, clubs, venues, and programs that enable and empower people with disability to get active and achieve their goals.

-The awards are also an opportunity to discover notable champions and rising stars and celebrate what’s truly great about accessible and inclusive sport.
+The awards provide an opportunity to discover notable champions and rising stars and celebrate what is great about accessible and inclusive sport.

-This year’s awards celebrate activities over an 18 month period from 1 January 2020 to 30 June 2021.
+This year’s awards celebrate activities over a 12-month period from July 2021 to July 2022.

-Nominators and nominees will be able to use the Benchvote platform to easily submit their nominations while community participation is being explored for greater involvement in the judging process.
+Nominators and nominees will be able to easily submit their nominations while community participation is being explored for greater involvement in the judging process.

-The Victorian Disability Sport and Recreation Awards are an initiative of Disability Sport & Recreation (DSR), supported by Polytan, My Sport Live, The Carbine Club, PwC, Everyday Independence, Worksafe, Mobility Plus, Mable, VicHealth, Box Hill Institute, Craig Wetjen Photography and the Victorian Government.
+The Victorian Disability Sport and Recreation Awards are an initiative of Disability Sport & Recreation (DSR), supported by My Sport Live, The Carbine Club, PwC, and the Victorian Government.

-To download the Plain Microsoft Word version click here.
+To download last year’s Plain Microsoft Word version click here

-In partnership with My Sport Live, we are proud to livestream the 2021 DSR Awards through DSR TV – a disability sports channel covering Victorian sporting and informational events.
-The livestream will commence at 5.30pm on 23 November.
+In partnership with My Sport Live, we were proud to livestream the 2021 DSR Awards through DSR TV – a disability sports channel covering Victorian sporting and informational events.

 Everyday Independence Lifetime Achievement Award